exakat/php-static-analysis-tools/README.md

 * [churn-php](https://github.com/bmitch/churn-php) - Helps discover good candidates for refactoring.
 * [Design Pattern Detector](https://github.com/Halleck45/DesignPatternDetector.git) - detection of design patterns in PHP code.
+* [dePHPend](https://github.com/mihaeu/dephpend) - dePHPend helps analyze dependencies & architecture and allows you to define constraints for both.
 * [Dissect](https://github.com/jakubledl/dissect) - A set of tools for lexical and syntactical analysis.
 * [PHPLOC](https://github.com/sebastianbergmann/phploc) - Utility to measures PHP application size and count various structures.
 * [PHP Metrics](https://github.com/Halleck45/PhpMetrics) - Calculates all sorts of metrics, and display them in a gorgeous interface.
 * [PHP Semantic Versioning Checker](https://github.com/tomzx/php-semver-checker) - Compares two source sets and determines the appropriate semantic versioning to apply.
 * [PhpDependencyAnalysis](https://github.com/mamuz/PhpDependencyAnalysis) - Static code analysis to provide and verify a dependency graph against a defined architecture.
 * [Quality Analyzer](https://github.com/Qafoo/QualityAnalyzer.git) - Quality Analyzer is a tool to visualize metrics and source code.

-* [dePHPend](https://github.com/mihaeu/dephpend) - dePHPend helps analyze dependencies & architecture and allows you to define constraints for both.
+### Visualization

+Tools that display PHP code in graphical way

+* [PHPcity](https://github.com/adrianhuna/PHPCity) - PHPCity is an implementation of city metaphor visualization and provides visualization of PHP projects which are implemented in the object-oriented fashion.

 ### SaaS